dancher743/stalker-coc-mods-compilation/README.md

 ---
 * Type `vid_restart` at the console if you are faced with _"Too many occlusion queries were issued"_ warnings.
 This command restarts the renderer
 * Add `-no_staging` to the end of a shortcut as a launch parameter.
 In DirectX 10/11, it will load textures directly into video memory without copying them to RAM, thus keeping it free
+* Add `-noprefetch` to the end of a shortcut as a launch parameter to forces the game to clear RAM
 * Disable "Sun shadow" in "Options" in "Video" to reduce the load on a video card

 Screenshots